suixinsuo/olympus-protocol/docs/OptimizationGuide.md

 This optimization saved us several hundred thousand of gas.

-c) Remove call to another contracts for view functions.
+c.
+Remove call to another contracts for view functions

 Before in the index we had a function `getStep(bytes32 category) public view`.
 This value wasn't store in the index, but in a StepProvider component.
 In order to get the value the index itself was calling to the stepProvider, to get the value from the provider which is holding it.